Looking for a new bike but don’t want to pay top prices for a brand-new model? Here’s everything you need to know about buying a used motorcycle.

-Make sure the brake discs are unscored and that there is plenty of material left on the brake pads.
+Make sure the brake discs are unscored and that there’s plenty of material left on the brake pads.

 Does the steering work as expected?

-Ensure that the steering moves freely and that the lights, horn and indicator all work.
+Ensure that the steering moves freely and that the lights, the horn and the indicator all work.

-It’s not unusual to come across minor faults with a used motorbike, and anything you find on your inspection could be used to haggle a lower price.
+It’s not unusual to come across minor faults with a used motorbike.
+Anything you find on your inspection could be used to haggle for a lower price.

-But if there seems to be a number of issues that the seller hasn’t warned you about, it might be best to walk away.
+But if there seem to be a number of issues that the seller hasn’t warned you about, it might be best to walk away.